What's happened

 How we got here

-The Pacific Islands Forum has become a critical platform for discussing climate change, particularly as Pacific nations face severe threats from rising sea levels.
-Recent geopolitical tensions, especially involving China and Australia, have intensified the focus on climate commitments from developed nations.
+The Pacific Islands Forum has become a critical platform for discussing climate change, as Pacific nations face existential threats from rising sea levels and extreme weather events.
+Recent reports highlight the disproportionate impact of climate change on these low-lying island nations, prompting calls for stronger commitments from developed countries.

 Common question